Meeting the challenges of wearable PCB design

 Power

-It’s inherent in the product type: wearables usually rely on batteries or energy harvesting to power them through the day.
+It’s inherent in the product type: wearable technology usually relies on batteries or energy harvesting to power them through the day.
 This means that wearable designs come with strict power consumption budgets and engineers need to think twice before implementing even the smallest of power extravagances.

 How to tackle it: